 To learn more about this award-winning program, click here.

-Designated Days for Children with Special Needs
+Discovery Days Series for Children with Special Needs

 Discovery Week runs for four consecutive days in November and May and hosts a maximum of 400 children and caregivers each day.